RenuBandaru/Parstagram/README.md

 Here's a walkthrough of implemented user stories:

+1. Showing the User can stay logged in accross restarts and user can log out.

 <img src='https://i.imgur.com/YUIvPCX.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />!

+2. User can view comments on post and can add a new comment.

 # Parstagram - Part I